pikvm/pikvm/docs/flashing_os.md

     <img src="RPi-imager6.jpg" width="400" />

 8. Remove the memory card after successful completion.
 If an error occurs during flashing or booting PiKVM, repeat the process.
-    If the error persists, use a different card.
+    If the error persists, use a different memory card.

     <img src="RPi-imager7.jpg" width="400" />

-    !!! tip
-        If an error occurs during flashing or booting PiKVM, repeat the process.

-When you have completed these steps, please move to the [First Steps doc.](https://docs.pikvm.org/first_steps/)